-Articles promoting Kapralova's life and work appeared in Czech journal Opus Musicum (Jan Kux and Jindra Bartova), British journal Tempo (Karla Hartl and Eugene Gates), and Canadian bi-weekly New Homeland (Antonin Kubalek).
+Articles promoting Kapralova's life and work appeared in Czech quarterly journal Opus Musicum (Jan Kux and Jindra Bartova), British journal Tempo (Karla Hartl and Eugene Gates), and Canadian bi-weekly New Homeland (Antonin Kubalek).
 In addition, Slovanske Gymnazium in Olomouc reprinted an excerpt from Jiri Macek's monograph on Kapralova in their anthology Slovanske Gymnazium Literarni.

 women in music